-Academic Information
+Academic Load

 To maintain satisfactory academic progress in a course, students must submit assignments and participate in regular course activities each week.
 If a student has an emergency and cannot submit the weekly assignment by the due date, the student is responsible for informing the instructor.
 Instructors may deduct points for late work.
 In the event a student will be unable to complete course work by the end of the term, the student may petition for a course extension by submitting an Incomplete Grade Form.